nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.development.rst

 ``user``
 ^^^^^^^^

-Specifies the user which will have access to the database determined by SO_PEERCRED [1]_.
+Specifies the user which will have access to the database determined by the user who connects to the UNIX socket (under the hood it's done by looking up SO_PEERCRED [1]_).

 ``postCreate``
 ^^^^^^^^^^^^^^